SAP/alert-notification-node-client/docs/event-api-objects/resource-event.md

 ## Description

 Object to use when you want to ingest an event in Alert Notification to alert/notify about what is happening with a resource of yours.
-To see the method's which are using it check [here](/#alertnotificationclientapi)
+To see the methods which are using it check [here](/alert-notification-node-client/#alert-notification-client-api)

 ## Properties